 This remarkable natural site is almost inaccessible, with a narrow staircase leading down into the deep gorge which has become known as the Fjord of Furore, although scientists maintain that technically it isn't actually a fjord.
 The steep cliff sides on each side of this gorge made it a wonderful smuggling port in years gone by, with the very narrow entrance providing great protection within the inlet, while being almost invisible from the sea.
 This is a beautiful place to stop and relax, and while the road crosses the gorge over a bridge, it is well worth walking down to the small beach within.

-Near the town of Ravello, this villa has been on the site since the thirteenth century, although it was extensively redeveloped in the nineteenth century by the Scottish gentleman Francis Neville Reid, who fell in love with the amazing location.
+Near the town of Ravello, this villa has been on the site since the 13th century, although it was extensively redeveloped in the 19th century by the Scottish gentleman Francis Neville Reid, who fell in love with the amazing location.
 With superb views across the ocean and extensive gardens that can be explored, there is certainly plenty to do here.
 The gardens are particularly well known for the wonderful flower beds that are vibrant and colorful throughout most of the year.

 Valle Delle Ferriere